FOREX-Sterling slumps on dovish inflation report; euro holds gains vs dollar

 * Euro recovers from one-month low below $1.37

-* Yen strengthens vs dollar and euro (Updates prices, adds IMF deflation odds in euro zone)
+* Yen strengthens vs dollar and euro (Adds U.S. PPI data, changes byline, dateline, previous LONDON)

 By Daniel Bases